mehendo/odin-recipes/README.md

 # odin-recipes
 My first odin project on GitHub.
 I will be using basic HTML.
+All recipes pulled from https://www.allrecipes.com/.